exonum/exonum/TUTORIAL.md

 ```

 In order to invoke a `handle_commit` event, you must create a block.
-If the oracle has to fetch any data from external world, you must create a mock object.
+If the oracle has to fetch any data from external world, you must create a mock object that
+would generate said external data to accomplish testing

 ```rust
 // Provide a mock object for the service.